wevm/wagmi/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to wagmi!
+Thanks for your interest in contributing to Wagmi!
 Please take a moment to review this document **before submitting a pull request.**

 If you want to contribute, but aren't sure where to start, you can create a [new discussion](https://github.com/wagmi-dev/wagmi/discussions/new/choose).
 If you are looking to add a connector or chain, check out the following guides: